GregVial/gregvial.github.io/_posts/2016-11-14-Titanic-Survival.md

 Yet if you look at those who paid less than $52, 149 survived and 344 died.
 That's only a 30% survival rate.

 What this tells us is that if you paid a higher fare, you had many more chances to survive.
-Ok, fair enough, nothing groundbreaking, those who watched the movie new already!
+Ok, fair enough, nothing groundbreaking, those who watched the movie knew already!

 But you can continue analysing the next boxes to understand what impacted chances of survival.
 I won't go into details, but you will see that the main determinants identified by the model are fare and age (looks like children had a better survival rate, apparently the rule "women and children first" prevailed).
 Number of siblings also appears in the tree but only for 5 individuals, so it may not be so relevant.